 Postgraduate Dissertations and Projects

-You will find information about topic approval, supervision arrangements, module registration etc. in your Course Handbook and most courses will also produce a more detailed Dissertation/Project Module Booklet.
-These questions and answers are to assist you with completing your dissertation and ensuring that you hand it in on time, in the proper format.
+You will find information about topic approval, supervision arrangements, module registration, etc. in your Course Handbook and most courses also produce a more detailed Dissertation/Project Module Booklet.
+These questions and answers are to assist you with completing your dissertation and ensure that you hand it in on time, in the proper format.

 Who will arrange my supervision?

 Course Leaders are responsible for allocating supervisors with appropriate expertise to match your area of research interest.
 However, it is your responsibility to contact your Course Leader to arrange supervision at an appropriate time.
 This is particularly important if you are a part-time student as your rate of study can vary.

 How much supervision can I expect to receive?

 The amount of actual supervisory contact time will vary between disciplines but you should expect to receive a minimum of at least four hours of contact with your supervisor.
 You are expected to actively engage with your supervisor, agreeing times and attending supervision sessions, remaining in contact and responding to communications.